Azalea9/Library/README.md

 ### Design
  - [ ] Create tasks in Jira with **Story point sizing**
  - [ ] Create ERD diagram to help visualise the data storage

+### Project Risk Assessment
+ - [ ] Conduct a risk assessment on the factors that could delay or stop the successful completion of the projection

 ### Implementation
  - [ ] Create a springboot project with the required dependencies
  - [ ] Set up folder structure in Visual studio code